 Whatever you read here, as much as anything, choosing an IK with a deck is more about personal preference than function.

 Most inflatable kayaks are like canoes and have no deck.
 A few like the Gumotex Framura and Swing, or the Grabner Explorer and Decathlon X500 and some Advanced Elements have fixed decks.
-Others have zip-back or removable decks.
+Others like the Kokopelli Moki or Gumotex Seawave (flashing above) have zip-back or velcro decks.

 Other optional deck IKers have said the same: nice to have the option but never actually use it.
 Both these boats needed fibreglass or alloy spars to support the deck from below and keep it convex to make water run off.
 It all just adds to more stuff and set-up time.

 For me, one of the big attractions of an open IK is it’s so much easier to hop in and out – even from deep water you can easily crawl back abroad which makes it safer.
 It’s easier to pack or unload the boat (below), as well as dry, clean or work on it.

 Any touring luggage will surely be in dry bags anyway and better touring IKs have plenty of attachment points.
 Best of all there’s no need to faff about with spray skirts and cags to match, and I find it’s so much more agreeable to paddle in the open air and not feel hemmed in.
 If it’s cold or inclement, I wear a drysuit.